usd-wg/assets/test_assets/PrimvarInterpolation/README.md

 **Notes**

 With constant interpolation, a single value is specified for the entire prim.
 It is important to note, this is still specified as an array, even though it will only have a single entry.
+For a color3f (which is a tuple of three values) primvar like displayColor, a constant primvar is an array of a single tuple, as in the example above.

-## uniform
+### Uniform

 ![uniform interpolation](images/uniform.png)